06 November 2018

 Then React was released and everything has changed.
 Facebook gave us a wonderful testing tool that contains everything we need in a single package – Jest.
 At The Software House, we use Jest for everything – mocking, testing, asserting, on both frontend and backend.
 And, for now, we see no better alternative available on the market.

 Let’s face it.
-There’s no way to write a bug-free software.
-It sounds like something you might aspire to, but, in the end, it’s simply impossible.
+There’s no way to write bug-free software.
+It sounds like something you might aspire to, but, in the end, creating an ideal mobile or web application is simply impossible.
 No matter how hard you try to cover as many use cases as possible by testing, you’ll still face the unexpected inside your app.

 Node.js came a long way.
 It made debugging easy.
 I remember using console.log to find out what was happening in my code.
 Then, I switched to node-inspector, which, at some point, was built into the Node core (as –inspect flag).
 Still, it was nothing compared to the tools I had in PHP.